 - Check out classes and programs at Scripps that are designed to teach you how to eat right, read food labels, shop smart and more.

-- Visit a to have a medically supervised weight loss plan tailored specifically for you.
+- Visit a weight management specialist to have a medically supervised weight loss plan tailored specifically for you.